johnjago/johnjago.com/src/blog/content/recommended.md

 ## Papers & Protocols

-The distributed architecture of peer-to-peer computer networks is something that I often read about.
+The distributed architecture of peer-to-peer computer networks is wonderful.
 While these concepts are not directly applicable to all fields of software development, the innovative thinking behind them certainly is.

 - [Leader Election in a Smartphone Peer-to-Peer Network](http://people.cs.georgetown.edu/~cnewport/pubs/le-IPDPS2017.pdf)
 - [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf)